-ective Cre dits (23 Credits)
+Elective Cre edits (23 Credits)

--

--

 Minors allow students to enhance their learning experiences by participating in a prescriptive curriculum that will provide the foundation related to a specific discipline.
 In order to earn a minor, the student must declare that minor with the Office of the Registrar and complete all required coursework.
 Each minor requires a minimum of 18 credits.
 Additionally, the student must complete a minimum of twelve (12) discrete credits (credits related to courses not included in a declared major).